powershellfish/powershellfish.github.io/README.md

 ## What I Do

 ### Professional
-* Interview SMEs and take lots of notes
+* Interview SMEs and take *lots* of notes
+* Work directly with the product so that I can write about it
 * Translate technical information and put it into the correct format according to the audience
-* Work directly with the product so that I can write about it
 * Develop tutorials
 * Learn and adapt to dynamic and rapidly changing projects
-* Support my colleagues and foster an environment where can all work together towards a common goal
+* Support my colleagues and foster an environment where we can work as a team towards a common goal

 ### Personal
 * Hike and hang out with my dog, Gizmo